Choosing the Right Wine Glass: The 3 Best

 When it comes to essential wine glasses, look for high-quality glasses.
 If you really want to invest in quality, buy crystal glasses to enjoy the feeling and experience while drinking.

 Consider tempered glass or even high-quality plastic for the stemless, all-purpose wine glass for everyday glasses.
 It’s less likely to break as easily with normal wear and tear.
+This is what my husband and I used outdoors when we enjoyed the romantic picnic food I prepared last Valentine’s Day.
+It’s also ideal for an outdoor wedding where there might be a large crowd to deal with.

 You may want to expand upon your wine glass collection as you host more dinner parties and find yourself setting formal tables and serving guests.
 But these three all-purpose glasses are the best for anyone looking to be prepared for entertaining.

-Tips For Hosting a Successful Wine Tasting
+Tips For Hosting a Successful Wine-Tasting

 Now that you have the stemware, here are some tips for making your tasting a breeze.
 From a lively taco bar to your anniversary, you’ll be set with the best.

-1. Choose Your Wines Wisely — Choose wines with unique flavor profiles so everyone can appreciate each glass’s characteristics.
+- Choose Your Wines Wisely — Choose wines with unique flavor profiles so everyone can appreciate each glass’s characteristics.
 I suggest theming around one type or region so guests don’t get overwhelmed.

-3. Have Fun With It — Be willing to try new bottles and taste new varieties.
+- Have Fun With It — Be willing to try new bottles and taste new varieties.
 The key is not to take learning about wine too seriously and enjoy yourself while you discover what wines you want and those you may not.

 FAQ